mouryasuraj/ReactLearning/README.md

 This project is created using npx create-react-app 01basic                    //It takes so much time

 <!-- 01vitereact -->
-This project is created using npm create vite@latest 01vitereact            //This is fast according above  npxcreact-react-app
+This project is created using npm create vite@latest 01vitereact            //This is fast according to above  npx creact-react-app

 <!-- Flow of react  -->